 Affiliate technology helps make all that possible at scale.

-There are a number of brands in wide-ranging industries whose products and services can add value to people’s lives while they are confined to their homes or who are on the front lines helping those afflicted with COVID-19.
+There are a number of brands in wide-ranging industries whose products and services can add value to people’s lives while they are confined to their homes or are on the front lines helping those afflicted with COVID-19.
 The affiliate marketing model is helping many of these brands efficiently and cost-effectively reach these individuals and connect them with the resources they want and need.

 Amelia Glynn is an Account Director at Acceleration Partners